HypeCheck

 "Immune support" Partial

-"Beauty support" Stretch
+"Beauty from within" Stretch

 Based on: Biotin, Vitamin C, Vitamin E, Zinc

-"Absorbed like food and easily digestible, gentle on your stomach" Partial
+"Absorbed like food, gentle on stomach" Partial

 Based on: Ferment media